unlock-protocol/unlock/docs/docs/governance/unlock-dao/unlock-dao.md

 - Proposal Delay: 6 days
 - Voting period: 6 days
 - Quorum: 7,500 votes
-- Time lock duration: 7 days.
+- Time-lock duration: 7 days.

 All of these settings can be changed by the Unlock DAO community through an onchain proposal.